 The PRG for each carrier bandwidth part is configured by the higher layer parameter prbBundling and pdsch-BundleSsize, otherwise the PRG size is equal to 2 PRBs.

-The first PRG size is given by and the last PRG size given by .
+The first PRG size in frequency domain is given by and the last PRG size given by .